 That’s the goal!
-And also the kind of advanced home interconnectivity that is available now and 2017 could be a crucial year for advancements in how your home’s HVAC system functions as part of the team.
+And also the type of advanced home interconnectivity that is available now and 2017 could be a crucial year for advancements in how your home’s HVAC system functions as part of the team.

-“Smart phones radically changed our lives in part because they allowed countless apps to make our lives simpler and richer,” said Rob Haines, Marketing Manager for Service Experts Heating & Air Conditioning.
-“We predict that in 2017, developers will be focusing on more new apps that let all of your home’s systems and appliances interact opposed to being siloed, and this will create breakout new advancements in how your home’s heating and cooling systems work.”
+“Smart phones radically changed our lives in part because they enabled countless apps to make our lives easier and richer,” said Rob Haines, Marketing Manager for Service Experts Heating & Air Conditioning.
+“We predict that in 2017, developers will be concentrating on more new apps that let all of your home’s systems and appliances interact opposed to being siloed, and this will create breakout new advancements in how your home’s HVAC system works.”

 “Zoned HVAC systems have been one of the largest growing parts of the HVAC industry for many years, and that will remain a large opportunity,” said Haines.
-“Increasingly, systems will concentrate on heating and cooling specific regions of the home as needed to upgrade comfort and energy efficiency.”
+“Increasingly, systems will focus on heating and cooling specific regions of the home as needed to upgrade comfort and energy efficiency.”

-While February is a great time to look at trends for the year, it’s also a perfect time to look into savings that will pay off in the coming months.
-Right now many Service Experts centers are giving free or deeply discounted equipment when you invest in a qualifying item, such as a free furnace when you purchase an air conditioner.
-Furnace tune-ups are also deeply discounted just in time for the coolest time of the year.
-Call Wesley Wood Service Experts Heating & Air Conditioning in West Chester today to schedule a free in-home estimate or to set up a furnace tune up to make sure your heating equipment is ready to keep you safe and warm all winter long.
+While early 2017 is the right time to look at trends for the year, it’s also a good time to look into savings that will pay off in the future.
+Currently many Service Experts centers are giving free or deeply discounted equipment when you invest in a qualifying item, such as a free furnace when you buy an air conditioning system.
+Furnace tune-ups are also deeply discounted just in time for the coldest months of the year.
+Call Wesley Wood Service Experts in West Chester today to schedule a free in-home estimate or to set up a heating tune up to make sure your heating equipment is ready to keep you warm and cozy all winter long.